olivernadj/nameko-example/README.md

  - [x] put it into docker image
  - [x] deploy them to kubernetes via helm
  - [ ] ~~upgrade them with fluxcd~~ i could not make automated policy works with unpacked helm chats.
+   - [x] double check.
    - [x] check what happen if I add fluxcd.io via kubectl edit instead of having tha in the manifest in git repo
- - [ ] use HelmRelease Custom Resource insted unpacked charts.
+ - [ ] use HelmRelease Custom Resource instead unpacked charts.